richardkorneisel/state-capitals/readme.md

 There is starter code available in `lib/script.py`.
 Note how the states are already imported for you!

 Write the rest of your code in the `script` file.
-You can test your code in Anacond'a Spyder as usual, but if you'd like to execute a python file from the command line try: by doing `python3 lib/script.py`
+You can test and run your code in Anaconda Spyder as usual.
+If you'd like to try out Python in VS Code and execute a python file from the command line try: `python3 lib/script.py`

 Please turn in your submission by the deadline on your cohort calendar.